 Kelly M. Ablard is a certified and registered complementary and alternative medicine (CAM) practitioner and holds a Doctorate in Biology, a Master’s in Conservation, and a Bachelor of Science (Hons) in Biology.
 Kelly’s expertise is rooted in her scientific investigation of (and profound love for) plants and animals.
 This passion gives her a deep knowledge of current best practices to support holistic healing.

 As a Community Scientist for Science World, and founder of the Airmid Institute and Vancouver Community College Urban Apothecary Learning Garden, she is enthusiastic about teaching the public about traditional medicine and the deeply-rooted relationship between essential oil-bearing plants and the animal kingdom.
-She is also dedicated to the global education, research, and sustainable management of aromatic medicinal plants.
-Currently she is conducting research in four key areas – conservation statuses and sustainability of aromatic medicinal plants, Peruvian rosewood (Aniba rosaeodora) cultivation and distillation, Minthostachys spp. ecology and accurate species identification, and bridging gaps in scientific data to support aromatic plant medicine used in traditional medicine.
+She is also dedicated to the global education, research, and sustainable management of medicinal and aromatic plants.
+Currently she is conducting research in four key areas – conservation statuses and sustainability of medicinal and aromatic plants, Peruvian rosewood (Aniba rosaeodora) cultivation and distillation, Minthostachys spp. ecology and accurate species identification, and bridging gaps in scientific data to support aromatic plant medicine used in traditional medicine.